-To assess whether the Facility complied with the requirements related to PTSD screening, diagnostic evaluation, and referral to specialty care, the OIG team reviewed relevant documents and interviewed key employees and managers.
-Additionally, the OIG reviewed the electronic health records (EHR) of 35 randomly selected outpatients who had a positive PTSD screen from July 1, 2016, through June 30, 2017.
+To assess whether the Facility complied with the requirements related to PTSD screening, diagnostic evaluation, and referral to specialty care, the OIG reviewed relevant documents and interviewed key employees and managers.
+Additionally, the OIG reviewed the EHRs of 25 randomly selected outpatients who had a positive PTSD screen from July 1, 2016, through June 30, 2017.
 The OIG evaluated the following performance indicators: